nvaccess/nvda/devDocs/startupShutdown.md

 * Once the queued shutdown starts:
     1. the updateCheck is terminated
     1. watchdog is terminated
-    1. addons and the brailleViewer are terminated, so we can close all windows safely
+    1. globalPlugins and the brailleViewer are terminated, so we can close all windows safely
     1. All wx windows are closed
     1. Now that windows are closed, a new NVDA instance is started if requested